IGVF-DACC/igvf-data-usage-examples/README.md

-## Collection of examples using ENCODE data
+## Collection of examples using IGVF data

 Contributions with improvements or new examples are welcome!